MarcusHoltz/marcusholtz.github.io/_posts/2023-08-14-script-for-unique-passwords-for-each-service.md

 * * *

-### This script switched from scypt to argon2id ???!!
+### This script switched from scrypt to argon2id ???!!

 Why did I do this?